keploy/community-blog/clmuawuht00050al29f0g658n.md

 ---

-End-to-end (E2E) testing, often considered the guardian at the gates of software quality, plays a pivotal role in the Software Development Life Cycle (SDLC).
+[End-to-end testing](https://keploy.io/blog/community/end-to-end-testing-guide), often considered the guardian at the gates of software quality, plays a pivotal role in the Software Development Life Cycle (SDLC).
 In a world where user expectations soar daily, ensuring an application's robustness is paramount.
 This is where E2E testing steps into the limelight.

 Think of it as a vigilant guard.
 This guard constantly checks every part of your web application.
 Its purpose is to ensure that your application remains strong.
 It performs this action even in unusual situations, which people know as "**edge cases**."